You May Not Be Required to Pay Akinika Debt Recovery!

 Read what to do if you can’t pay back your loan.

-Once you know this you should write to Akinika Debt Collection and ask them to send you a copy of your original credit agreement.
-If they are unable to provide you with this information, then you have no obligation to make a payment to them.
-Quite the opposite in fact, you may even be able to set about claiming a refund.
+To get clarity on the debt, you should write to Akinika Debt Collection and advise that you would like a copy of the original credit agreement.
+If they say they cannot provide you with this information or they point blank won’t do it, you will not be required to pay them.
+In fact, you may even want to consider claiming a refund.

 If Akinika Debt Collectors did not follow any of new laws, then you could claim for a refund!

 If you receive written confirmation that the debt is, in fact, yours.
 The best thing you can do in this situation is repay the debt, as quickly as possible.
 If you can’t afford to repay the full amount at that point, or you are worried that paying the debt will stop you from being able to pay day to day expenses, you should try speaking to Akinika, and find out if you can create a suitable repayment plan.

 Could Akinika Debet Collection potentially ruin my life?

 Of course, the hope is that debt collectors will always work on the correct side of the law, but unfortunately, it is far from unique for debt collection companies to try some questionable tactics to try to get you to make payments .
 This may include putting pressure on you, and even bullying you into paying.
 Harassment is also common, but can seem subtle.
 It may just be a continuous flow of calls that get out of hand.

 Some people who have found themselves being chased by debt collectors have reported to have trouble even getting to sleep after speaking to them.
 Some people even feel scared and anxious about opening their front door or picking up the phone, as they are worried it will be them on the other side.
 In fact, debt support trust stated have reported that as many as 50% of British people who have had problems with debt, will have felt close to suicide.
 This is a worrying statistic, and it is often not widely reported on.

 The new regulations – and what they mean for debt collectors